cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 : Whether the backup is online (hot) or taken when Postgres is down (cold)

 `cnpg.io/podRole`
-: Distinguishes pods dedicated to pooler from those for instance
+: Distinguishes pods dedicated to pooler deployment from those used for database instances

 `cnpg.io/poolerName`
 : Name of the PgBouncer pooler